All Episodes

 I'm appalled at the way the White House hasn't stood up to defend him.

-Okay, I I was unaware of that, and I'm glad to hear that the president said that the president said he has his full confidence.
+Okay, I was unaware of that, and I'm glad to hear that the President said that, that the President said he has his full confidence.

 That's good, because that's the minimum what they should do.

-But also the press secretary and the office and all those other people should be should be full throated in support of him.
+But also, the press secretary and all those other people should be full-throated in support of him.

-But th this is how this is the Democrats have a guerrilla warfare going on against the President, and this is part of it.
+But this is how this is ⁇ the Democrats have a guerrilla warfare going on against the President, and this is part of it.

-Uh and there's all you can do is fight back, and it's very important that the Senators and representatives in Congress do exactly that that they don't allow this to get out of control.
+And it's very important that the senators and representatives in Congress do exactly that, that they don't allow this to get out of control.

 You have been very outspoken in pointing out where a lot of these leaks are coming from.